-While many private lenders might not immediately tell you about some of their current and past customers because of confidentiality issues, you should look to get this information.
+While many private funders might not immediately tell you about some of their current and past customers because of confidentiality issues, you should look to get this information.

 If they say they have worked in your industry before try to get information about the type of customers that they have worked with.
 Once you know the customers they have worked with, you can do an investigation to know the kind of results they have generated by working with these customers.

-If the customers show concerns in the way the lender handles proceedings, then you should talk it out with the lending agency, so that there is no bad blood between the both of you in the time to come.
-If the lender is unable to solve your claims or your reservations then you are better off backing out of the deal.
+If the customers show concerns in the way the funder handles proceedings, then you should talk it out with the funding agency, so that there is no bad blood between the both of you in the time to come.
+If the funder is unable to solve your claims or your reservations then you are better off backing out of the deal.

 Will You Look at My Credit History?

-You ought to know whether the lender you are working with is reporting your credit history for this transaction to the relevant credit bureaus.
-Don’t just assume that the lender will report your credit history because some lenders won’t.
-Lenders often don’t report good behavior for a merchant cash advance into the record books of a credit bureau.
-You ought to know this beforehand so that you work with a lender that is recording your credit history.
+You ought to know whether the funder you are working with is reporting your credit history for this transaction to the relevant credit bureaus.
+Don’t just assume that the funder will report your credit history because some funders won’t.
+Funders often don’t report good behavior for a merchant cash advance into the record books of a credit bureau.
+You ought to know this beforehand so that you work with a funder that is recording your credit history.
 You would preferably want your good credit history to be recorded.

-When you start looking for a small business loan you will realize they are multiple options.
+When you start looking for small business funding you will realize they are multiple options.
 The questions above will help you pick the best option out of the lot, which you can work with for the time to come in the future.